Thank you for contacting me about migrants crossing the Channel.

-The number of small boats crossing the Channel is unacceptable.
-The Home Secretary has said that we must make this route unviable in order to secure a long-term solution to the issue.
+I entirely agree with you that that the number of small boat crossings is unacceptable.
+The Home Secretary has said that we must make this route unviable in order to secure a long-term solution.

-If the occupants of small boats are intercepted by the Border Force or Royal National Lifeboat Institution (RNLI) they are medically assessed and transferred for interview by immigration enforcement officers.
+After Crossing: If the occupants of small boats are intercepted by the Border Force or Royal National Lifeboat Institution (RNLI) they are medically assessed and transferred for interview by immigration enforcement officers.
 At this point they may make a claim for asylum and will be processed in the usual way.
 However, if an individual is known to have made a claim in another country the Home Office will look at the process of returning them as promptly as possible.

 Thank you again for taking the time to contact me.